krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 ## Sprint 0

-1. Design-As a user, I want to Login to the App.
+1. Design - As a user, I want to Login to the App.
 [J68](http://cs04.nwmissouri.edu/projects/GDPGAM/issues/GDPGAM-68?filter=allopenissues) [AC-68]()
-1. Design-As a user, I want to Signup/Register to the App.
+1. Design - As a user, I want to Signup/Register to the App.
 [J66](http://cs04.nwmissouri.edu/browse/GDPGAM-66) [AC-66]()
-1. Design-As a user, I want to reset the password so that I can regain access to the app.
+1. Design - As a user, I want to reset the password so that I can regain access to the app.
+[J235[(http://cs04.nwmissouri.edu/browse/GDPGAM-235) [AC-235]()
-1. Design-As a user, I want to provide Team name that is  unique and 3-25 characters long.
+1. Design - As a user, I want to provide Team name that is  unique and 3-25 characters long.[J87](http://cs04.nwmissouri.edu/browse/GDPGAM-87) [AC-87]()
-1. Design - As a user, when I serve as designer, I want to provide a starting location for the quest.
+1. Design - As a user, I want to serve as designer, so that I can provide a starting location for the quest.[J88](http://cs04.nwmissouri.edu/browse/GDPGAM-88)[AC-88]()
-1. * Design - As a user, when I serve as designer, I want to provides a set of four unordered locations for the quest.
+1. Design - As a user, I want to serve as designer, so that I can provide a set of four unordered locations for the quest.[J134](http://cs04.nwmissouri.edu/browse/GDPGAM-134)[AC-134]()

-* Implement-As a user, I want to SignUp to the App.
+1. Implement - As a user, I want to SignUp to the App.[J55](http://cs04.nwmissouri.edu/browse/GDPGAM-55)[AC-55]()
-* Implement-As a user, I want to Login to the App.
+1. Implement - As a user, I want to Login to the App.[]() []()
-* Implement-As a user, I want to reset the password so that I can regain access to the app.
+1. Implement - As a user, I want to reset the password so that I can regain access to the app.[J61](http://cs04.nwmissouri.edu/browse/GDPGAM-61) [AC-61]()

-* Design- As a Admin, I want to access to all information including app settings.
+1. Design - As a Admin, I want to access to all information including app settings.
-* Implement-As a Admin, I want to access to all information including app settings.
+1. Implement - As a Admin, I want to access to all information including app settings.
-* Design-As a user, I want to create Teams.
+1. Design-As a user, I want to create Teams.
-* Implement-As a user, I want to create Teams.
+1. Implement-As a user, I want to create Teams.
-* Design-As a user, I want to  create Quest.
+1. Design-As a user, I want to  create Quest.[J71](http://cs04.nwmissouri.edu/browse/GDPGAM-71) [AC-71]()
-* Implement-As a user, I want to create Quest.
+1. Implement-As a user, I want to create Quest.
-* Design-As a user, I want to create competition.
+1. Design-As a user, I want to create competition.
-* Implement-As a user, I want to create competition.
+1. Implement-As a user, I want to create competition.
-* Design-As a user, I want to create competition.
+1. Design-As a user, I want to create competition.
-* Design-As a User, I want to accesss my profile account details page.
+1. Design-As a User, I want to accesss my profile account details page.
-* Implement-As a User, I want to accesss my profile account details page.
+1. Implement-As a User, I want to accesss my profile account details page.

 ## Sprint 1